AgentMC/Sao20/Translate/Ru/Part5.md

 ## Footnotes:

 1. <a name="Prim1"></a>This should be perceived as “posh”.
 Despite the actual size of more than 80 m<sup>2</sup>, it is significantly larger than the “default” size for a housing 2 in Japan (about twice as larger).
-For example, according to Vol.18 Epilogue 6, Higa Takeru’s apartment in Higashgotanda had 8-татами main room, which corresponds to a western-style bedroom size.
+For example, according to Vol.18 Epilogue 6, Higa Takeru’s apartment in Higashgotanda had 8-татами main room, which corresponds to a Западнойern-style bedroom size.
 <!--2. <a name="Prim2"></a>.
 3. <a name="Prim3"></a>.
 4. <a name="Prim4"></a>.